-This document is issued by us solely in connection with the [REDACTED] and the [REDACTED] and does not constitute an offer to sell or a solicitation of an offer to buy any security other than the [REDACTED] offered by this document pursuant to the [REDACTED].
-This document may not be used for the purpose of making, and does not constitute, an offer or invitation in any other jurisdiction or in any other circumstances.
-No action has been taken to permit a [REDACTED] of the [REDACTED] in any jurisdiction other than Hong Kong and no action has been taken to permit the distribution of this document in any jurisdiction other than Hong Kong.
-The distribution of this document and the [REDACTED] of the [REDACTED] in other jurisdictions are subject to restrictions and may not be made except as permitted under the applicable securities laws of such jurisdictions pursuant to registration with or authorization by the relevant securities regulatory authorities or an exemption therefrom.
+This prospectus is issued by us solely in connection with the Hong Kong Public Offering and the Hong Kong Offer Shares and does not constitute an offer to sell or a solicitation of an offer to buy any security other than the Hong Kong Offer Shares offered by this prospectus pursuant to the Hong Kong Public Offering.
+This prospectus may not be used for the purpose of making, and does not constitute, an offer or invitation in any other jurisdiction or in any other circumstances.
+No action has been taken to permit a public offering of the Offer Shares in any jurisdiction other than Hong Kong SAR and no action has been taken to permit the distribution of this prospectus in any jurisdiction other than Hong Kong SAR.
+The distribution of this prospectus and the offering of the Offer Shares in other jurisdictions are subject to restrictions and may not be made except as permitted under the applicable securities laws of such jurisdictions pursuant to registration with or authorization by the relevant securities regulatory authorities or an exemption therefrom.

-You should rely only on the information contained in this document to make your investment decision.
-We have not authorized anyone to provide you with information that is different from what is contained in this document.
-Any information or representation not made in this document must not be relied on by you as having been authorized by us, the Joint Sponsors, the [REDACTED], the [REDACTED] and [REDACTED], the [REDACTED], any of our or their respective directors or any other person or party involved in the [REDACTED].
+You should rely only on the information contained in this prospectus to make your investment decision.
+We have not authorized anyone to provide you with information that is different from what is contained in this prospectus.
+Any information or representation not made in this prospectus must not be relied on by you as having been authorized by us, the Selling Shareholder, the Joint Sponsors, Sponsor-Overall Coordinators, the Overall Coordinators, the Capital Market Intermediaries, Joint Global Coordinators, Joint Bookrunners and Joint Lead Managers, the Underwriters, any of our or their respective directors or any other person or party involved in the Global Offering.

 Page

 Expected Timetable i

 Contents iv

 Summary 1

-Definitions 27
+Definitions 25

-Glossary 41
+Glossary 39

-Forward-Looking Statements 43
+Forward-Looking Statements 41

-Risk Factors 45
+Risk Factors 43

-Waivers from Strict Compliance with the Listing Rules 79
+Waivers from Strict Compliance with the Listing Rules 76